Uncovering the Misconceptions About Mesothelioma

-Prior to the 1950s, mesothelioma was considered a rare type of cancer, with its rise in cases being fairly recent.
-Mesothelioma cases grew in the 20th century when asbestos became the choice insulator for its fire and heat resistant properties from the early 1900s until the 1970s.
+Before the 1950s, mesothelioma was considered a rare type of cancer, with its rise in cases being fairly recent.
+Mesothelioma cases grew in the 20th century when asbestos became the choice insulator for its fire and heat-resistant properties from the early 1900s until the 1970s.
 It was only then that the knowledge of the harm it can cause became widely known to the general public.
 Mesothelioma can take 10-50 years to develop after exposure, which is why we are now seeing a jump in cases in the past few decades.

-Most uses for asbestos were banned in the mid-1970s, but asbestos is still allowed to be used for certain purposes in various .
-For example, it's still widely used in the chemical industry.
-Asbestos-containing materials installed decades ago continue to exist in many old buildings, factories, railway lines, ships, etc. This fact combined with mesothelioma’s latency period of 10-50 years means that mesothelioma cases are consistent year-to-year (totaling about 3,000 mesothelioma diagnoses in the United States each year), and it is yet to be seen how many lives will be affected long-term.
-Michigan, being the home of the automobile industry, consequentially became one of the most industrialized states in the nation.
-As a result, Michigan has a much higher proportionate share of mesothelioma cases in the U.S. There are an estimated 20 million people just in the United States who are assumed to be at risk of developing mesothelioma because of asbestos exposure.
+Most uses of asbestos were banned in the mid-1970s, but asbestos is still allowed to be used in various products.
+Asbestos is still widely used in the chemical industry.
+Asbestos-containing materials installed decades ago continue to exist in many old buildings, factories, railway lines, ships, etc. This, with mesothelioma’s latency period of 10-50 years, means that mesothelioma cases are consistent year-to-year (totaling about 3,000 mesothelioma diagnoses in the United States each year), and it is yet to be seen how many lives will be affected long-term.
+Michigan, as the home of the automobile industry, has historically been one of the most industrialized states in the nation.
+As a result, Michigan has a disproportionally high share of mesothelioma cases in the United States.
+There are an estimated 20 million people in the United States who are assumed to be at risk of developing mesothelioma.

-Myth 2: Men Over 65 Are the Only Ones Diagnosed with Mesothelioma
+Only Men Over 65 Are Diagnosed with Mesothelioma

-Nearly 80% of mesothelioma cases that are diagnosed are men in their late 60s to 70s, but anyone who has been exposed to asbestos is at risk.
+Nearly 80% of mesothelioma cases are diagnosed in men in their late 60s to 70s, but anyone who has been exposed to asbestos is at risk.
 Asbestos was prevalent in many trades throughout the 20th century.
-Men who are now in their 60s and 70s are the large majority of cases because it was largely men of this generation who worked in environments (trades, military, etc) where asbestos was prevalent during the 20th century.
-They had the highest level of exposure, while their families were at risk for secondary exposure.
-Interestingly, in Michigan, Serling & Abramson has had several clients who developed mesothelioma in their 30’s due to childhood exposure to asbestos.
-One client in particular is still alive over 20 years later, perhaps the longest surviving mesothelioma victim in the U.S.
+Men who are now in their 60s and 70s make up a majority of cases because it was largely men of this generation who worked in environments (trades, military, etc.) when asbestos was prevalent during the 20th century.
+They had the highest level of exposure, and their families were at risk for secondary exposure.
+Serling & Abramson, P.C. have had several clients who developed mesothelioma in their 30s due to childhood exposures to asbestos.

-Most all medical experts in Michigan and around the country agree that cigarette smoking has no known scientifically established connection to the development of mesothelioma.
+Virtually all medical experts agree that cigarette smoking has no known scientific connection to the development of mesothelioma.
 Mesothelioma is caused by exposure to asbestos.
-While mesothelioma is not caused by cigarette smoking, if a mesothelioma patient smokes, this may reduce the effectiveness of their cancer treatment and can increase the risk of heart and lung complications.
+While mesothelioma is not caused by cigarette smoking, smoking may reduce the effectiveness of cancer treatment and can increase the risk of heart and lung complications.
 However, during the years 1952-1956, Lorillard Tobacco Company manufactured and sold the “Kent Micronite” cigarettes that contained crocidolite asbestos fibers in the filters.
 The asbestos in those filters led to the development of mesothelioma in individuals who smoked these cigarettes.
 Serling & Abramson, P.C. has represented clients who were diagnosed with mesothelioma after smoking “Kent Micronite” cigarettes.

 Myth 4: Mesothelioma is Lung Cancer